MemoryofLight/startup/README.md

 Objects contain zero or more key value pairs.
 The key is always a string, and the value must be one of the valid JSON data types.
 Key value pairs are delimited with commas.
 Curly braces delimit an object, square braces and commas delimit arrays, and strings are always delimited with double quotes.
 Converting to JavaScript
-You can convert JSON to, and from, JavaScript using the JSON.parse and JSON.stringify functions.

-const obj = { a: 2, b: 'crockford', c: undefined };
+You can convert JSON to, and from, JavaScript using the JSON.parse and JSON.stringify functions. response.json() converts a response into javascript //must use with http responses const obj = { a: 2, b: 'crockford', c: undefined };
 const json = JSON.stringify(obj);
 const objFromJson = JSON.parse(json);